tc39/notes/es8/2017-05/may-23.md

 AWB: If the concern is memory compactness, not performance, and there are no operations... add extra zeroes?
 - Can produce a memory buffer containing Float 16s...missed

-KMR: is it a matter of costing X times as much in software?
+KM: is it a matter of costing X times as much in software?

 DE/SM: Already supported in webgl... serving hardware that can only use half-floats in a render target... passing data through, computational format use cases.
 Best way to get the most amount of bits through the process.